rinajhinjhina/rohanfaiyaz/content/post/context.md

 export const Consumer = authContext.Consumer;
 export default authContext;
 ```
+Notice below that the `defaultValue` parameter passed to `createContext` is an empty object.
+This is because this parameter is optional, and is only read when a Provider is not used.

 Next we have to wrap our application in the `Provider` so that we can use this global state. `Provider` needs a prop called `value` which is the value of the state being shared.
-We can combine that with the `useContext` hook to retrieve this value.
+We can then use the `useContext` hook in the child component to retrieve this value.

 ```jsx
 function App(){